vinsidious/gac/ROADMAP.md

 ## Current Status

 Git Auto Commit (gac) is a CLI tool that uses large language models to generate meaningful commit messages based on staged changes.
 We have completed a major architectural shift toward functional programming, emphasizing pure functions, immutability, and composability.
+The codebase now follows a functional paradigm with improved type hints, better error handling, and a more streamlined architecture.

 ## Next Steps